cpeisert/vertizee/docs/source/glossary.rst

   arborescence
     An *arborescence* (also called an *out-tree*) is a :term:`directed rooted tree` in which all :term:`edges <edge>` point away from the root.
-The path from the root to any other vertex is unique. :cite:`1967:edmonds` :cite:`1974:deo`
-    See :func:`optimum_directed_forest <vertizee.algorithms.trees.spanning.optimum_directed_forest>`
+Each edge is directed toward a different vertex, that is, there is no vertex with more than a single incoming edge.
+The path from the root to any other vertex is unique. :cite:`1967:edmonds` :cite:`1974:deo` See :func:`optimum_directed_forest <vertizee.algorithms.trees.spanning.optimum_directed_forest>`

   binary relation